-The facial palsy that develop from Ramsey-Hunt syndrome tend to be more severe than a Bell’s Palsy, with only 10% of cases making a complete recovery if left untreated.
+The facial palsy that develop from Ramsay-Hunt syndrome tend to be more severe than a Bell’s Palsy, with only 10% of cases making a complete recovery if left untreated.

 Investigation and Management

 Diagnosis is clinical; virology studies can be requested if necessary but will add little benefit to the overall diagnosis and management

 The treatment involves a combination of prednisolone and acyclovir as early as possible.
 Unfortunately, only around 75% of cases will resolve with this treatment.
-Other complications of Ramsey-Hunt syndrome include chronic tinnitus and vestibular dysfunction.
+Other complications of Ramsay-Hunt syndrome include chronic tinnitus and vestibular dysfunction.

 - Facial palsy is weakness or paralysis of the muscles of the face, the most common cause of which is Bell’s Palsy

 - Forehead sparing can be used to distinguish between UMN and LMN causes

 - Most cases of Bell’s palsy resolve spontaneously and management is conservative (steroids +/-anti-virals)

 - Ramsay Hunt Syndrome is a Herpes Zoster oticus and has a worse outcome than Bell’s Palsy